-NILGA would be keen to ensure that the DfC, which is a principal department for local government, does not treat councils as an easy target for removal of grants, as emphasised vehemently in section 3.1 above.
+NILGA is acutely aware of the role of and relationship with DfC as a principal department for local government, as well as the level of direct/indirect grant funding and support provided to local communities, programmes and initiatives.
+In considering any budgetary cuts, it will be important that such funding is protected, does not treat councils as an easy target for removal of grants, as emphasised vehemently in section 3.1 above.